-Not really, although it is great to see if you are doing well.
-What is required is a list that shows how many plants you are learning each quarter and what information you learn alongside that (e.g. family, distribution, cultivation or propagation).
+Yes, it's important that we see your plant identification results.
 If you are doing plant profiles, then include those too.
 Q. Can I email this submission to the HBGTP Administrator or Manager?
-We would prefer you to upload your work to Dropbox so that it can be accessed from there by the scheme staff and your external tutor.
-If you have any problems, please contact Anna, the HBGTP Administrator.
+We would prefer you to upload your work to Dropbox so that it can be accessed from there by the HBGTP staff and your external tutor.
+If you have any problems, please contact Emma, the HBGTP Administrator.
 In exceptional circumstances, projects can be submitted by email, although larger files will need to be sent by WeTransfer.

-5. Traince Seminar & Study Tour

-Trainee Seminar

-The Trainee Seminar will take place during Autumn 2022, probably in the South Downs area.
+Trainees at the 2023 RHS Chelsea Flower Young Peoples' Breakfast 5.
+Traince Seminar & Study Tour Trainee Seminar The Trainee Seminar will take place during Autumn 2023, probably in the South Downs area.
 This event will allow you to meet and interact with other trainees on other schemes, including the Professional Gardeners Guild (PGG).
 We hope that the seminar should provide you with a chance to network and exchange ideas.
 You will also receive guidance on your future career development and how to make the most of your time as a trainee.

-Study Tour

-The Study Tour will take place in Summer 2023.
-This event is usually based in the Midlands, and incorporates visits to a wide range of gardens in the area.
-There will also be group sessions on career development and optimising your CV.
+Study Tour The Study Tour will take place in Summer 2024.
+The location often changes, but always incorporates visits to a wide range of gardens in the area.

 Study Tour & Trainee Seminar FAQ Q: Do I have to attend the Trainee Seminar and Study Tour?
 Yes, unless you are unable to attend due to agreed special circumstances.
 These events are a key part of your year's training.
 Q: Will accommodation, meals and transport be provided?